zmzlois/comcord-hackathon-2024/README.md

 ### Project details
-You can interpret the theme however you want
+You can interpret the theme however you want.
+There is no limitation on what you can build and where your imagination wants to go.

 ### Team size